A lattice in more than two Kac--Moody groups is arithmetic: Kac--Moody groups

 We assume henceforth that $k = \FF_q$ and set $G = \mathbf{G}(\FF_q)$.
 The group $G$ possesses a $BN$-pair with $B$ compact open in $G$.
 This $BN$-pair yields a locally finite building $X$ of thickness $q+1$ on which $G$ acts faithfully, continuously and properly by automorphisms.
 Furthermore $X$ possesses a natural realisation as a \cat space whose isometry group contains $\Aut(X)$ as a closed subgroup~\cite{Davis}.
 By a slight abuse of notation, we shall not distinguish between $X$ and its \cat realisation.
 Thus we view $G$ as a closed subgroup of $\Isom(X)$.
 The $G$-action on $X$ is transitive on the chambers and the chambers are compact.
 In particular $G$ stabilises a minimal closed convex invariant nonempty subspace which we may view as a \cat realisation of $X$ on which $G$ acts minimally.
 There is thus no loss of generality in assuming that $G$ acts minimally on $X$.

 The fact $G$ has no fixed point at infinity may be established in several different ways.
 The conceptually easiest one is the following.
 It is shown in~\cite[Lemma~9]{CaRe} that the derived group $[G, G]$ is dense in $G$.
 It follows that if $G$ fixed a point $\xi$ in the boundary at infinity $\bd X$, then $G$ would stabilise each horoball centered at that point, contradicting the minimality of the action.
-Another way to obtain this statement is by using the fact that a Coxeter group has no fixed at infinity in its natural action on the associated \cat cell complex as one sees by considering the numerous reflections (or else by applying \cite[Theorem~8.14]{CaMo}).
+Another way to obtain this statement is by using the fact that a Coxeter group has no fixed point at infinity in its natural action on the associated \cat cell complex as one sees by considering the numerous reflections (or else by applying \cite[Theorem~3.14]{CaMob}).
 Since for any apartment $A \subset X$ the $\Stab_G(A)$-action on $A$ is isomorphic to the natural action of the Weyl group on its cell complex, and since apartments are convex, it follows again that $G$ has no fixed point at infinity.

-Finally, since $X_i$ has a cocompact isometry group it has finite-dimensional Tits boundary by \cite[Theorem~C]{Kleiner}.
+Finally, since $X$ has a cocompact isometry group it has finite-dimensional Tits boundary by \cite[Theorem~C]{Kleiner}.
+This discussion shows in particular that the group $G_1$ appearing in the statement of Theorem~\ref{thm:RankRigid} satisfies the set-up described in \S\,\ref{sec:set-up} by considering its natural action on the associated building.

-This discussion shows that the groups $G_i$ appearing in the statement of Theorem~\ref{thm:RankRigid} satisfy the set-up described in \S\,\ref{sec:set-up} by considering its natural action on the associated building $X_i$.
-Furthermore, it turns out that each group $G_i$ is topologically simple~\cite[Proposition~11]{CaRe}.
-In addition, if the ground field $\FF_{q_i}$ has order $q_i \geq 1764^{d_i}/25$, where $d_i$ denotes the dimension of the building $X_i$, and if $W_i$ is $2$-spherical, then $G_i$ has Kazhdan's property~(T) \cite[Corollary~G]{DJ02}.
-Notice that the dimension of $X_i$ is bounded above by the maximal rank of a finite Coxeter subgroup of $W_i$, see~\cite{Davis}.
+Furthermore, it turns out that $G$ is topologically simple~\cite[Proposition~11]{CaRe}.
+In addition, if the ground field $\FF_{q}$ has order $q \geq 1764^{d}/25$, where $d$ denotes the dimension of the building $X$, and if $W$ is $2$-spherical, then $G$ has Kazhdan's property~(T) \cite[Corollary~G]{DJ02}.
+Notice that the dimension of $X$ is bounded above by the maximal rank of a finite Coxeter subgroup of $W$, see~\cite{Davis}.

 \begin{lem} Let $G$ be an irreducible complete Kac--Moody group of adjoint type over a finite field $\FF_{q}$.
 Assume that the Weyl group $W$ of $G$ is infinite and simply laced or $3$-spherical but not Gromov hyperbolic.
 Then $G$ contains an open subgroup $P$ which is a compact extension of a simple algebraic group over a local field of characteristic~$p = \charact \FF_q$ and rank~$\geq 2$.
 Furthermore, if $W$ is simply laced or if $\charact \FF_q \neq 2$, then the latter simple group is admissible. \end{lem}